hackclub/hackclub/workshops/hcload/README.md

 }
 ```

 Modify `hcload.ts` to pass a filePath to the library.
-Currently, you can pass the `LICENSE` file included with the starter code.
+To avoid uploading a file to repl.it, you can pass any file from the starter code (I'll be showing how to use the `LICENSE` file).
+If you'd like to, upload a separate file to repl.it to test your code.

 ```js
 import * as path from "https://deno.land/std@0.75.0/path/mod.ts"